SPIDER Elementary K-6 | Online Learning

 Spider Elementary, is part of the larger K – 12 SPIDER (Students Participating in Distributed Education Resources) school.

-SPIDER Elementary is a public distributed learning school and part of School District 46 – Sunshine Coast, serving students from kindergarten to grade 6.
+SPIDER Elementary is a public online learning school and part of School District 46 – Sunshine Coast, serving students from kindergarten to grade 6.

 SPIDER Elementary provides direct support to parents who prefer a home learning setting, and want to take an active role in educating their children.
 It also provides rich opportunities for learning in community on Tuesdays at Roberts Creek Elementary School and Thursdays at Camp Byng in Roberts Creek.